openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-models.rst

   finishes, the model receives the **passed** status (indicated by a check mark in the table).
   The models that are not tested are indicated by **empty** status cells.

-| The models come from different public model repositories, such as, OpenVINO Model Zoo,
+| The models come from different public model repositories, such as,
   ONNX Model Zoo, Pytorch Model Zoo, and HuggingFace.

 | In the precision column, the "optimum-intel default" label corresponds to FP32 for small